Green Bean Tater Tot Casserole layers creamy ground beef with green beans, cheese, and tater tots for an easy family friendly dinner!

-When I was 12 years old Tater Tot Casserole was my favorite dinner.
+When I was 12 years old Green Bean Tater Tot Casserole was my favorite dinner.
 This should surprise no one.
 What 12 year old wouldn’t go nuts for this?
-It’s like eating a cheeseburger, except instead of a bun you get crispy tater tots and some cream of mushroom soup.
+It’s like eating a cheeseburger, except instead of a bun you get crispy tater tots.

-Ok, so the cream of mushroom soup bit sounds a little funky, but don’t tell me you aren’t dreaming about a cheeseburger on a tater tot bun now. (note to self: figure out how to make tater tot buns.
+Don’t tell me you aren’t dreaming about a cheeseburger on a tater tot bun now.
+(Note to self: figure out how to make tater tot buns.
 Sell them to Red Robin.
 Make millions of dollars.
 Move to the beach and spend the remainder of my life reading novels and eating tater tots.
 End note.)

 I was curious to see if this childhood favorite was still as delicious as I remembered it.
 I went to my most trusted source for the recipe–my mom–but I decided to do a little Internet research to see if there were other versions out there.

 Turns out, people have strong feelings about their tater tot casserole.
 I read more than a few message boards filled with arguments about whether the casserole should have green beans or corn, cheese or French Fried Onions, tater tots on the top or tater tots mixed into the filling.

 What did I learn from my research?
 Don’t mess with someone’s beloved casserole recipe.
 There will be hell to pay.

 My Favorite Easy Tater Tot Casserole Recipe

 In the end, I decided to stick with the tried and true recipe of my youth with only a few minor changes.
 I make my tater tot casserole with ground beef, sour cream, mushroom soup, cheese, and green beans.
 I prefer the casserole to be layered with tater tots on top, because my 31 year old self still believes golden crispy tots are one of life’s greatest pleasure.